 - Viral infections: Some viral infections, including hepatitis and rubella, can cause joint pain.

-To help alleviate joint pain, talk to your physician about removing these foods from your diet.
+To help alleviate joint pain, talk to your physician about removing these foods from your diet:

-Food #3: Cheese
+Food group #3: dairy products

 Saturated fats consumed in the diet trigger inflammation that can worsen joint pain.
-In the American diet, pizza and cheese are the top sources of saturated fat.
+In the standard American diet, pizza and cheese are the top sources of saturated fat.
 Avoid cheese and other sources of saturated fat to reduce joint pain caused by inflammation.

 White bread is made from refined flour, which is a source of simple carbohydrates.
 Refined carbohydrates may be just as bad (or worse!) than fats when it comes to triggering chronic conditions, including inflammation.
 White bread, as well as white rice, white potatoes and many other cereals are high glycemic index foods, which fuel the production of end products that simulate inflammation.

 One of the easiest things you can do to help reduce joint pain is to modify your diet to exclude these foods that may be causing or worsening your condition.
 A plant-based diet or the Mediterranean diet is a huge step in the right direction when it comes to reducing that pain.
 Try integrating the following foods into your diet:

-Note that if you have joint pain as a result of an injury, it is possible that the discomfort is caused by a healing issue after the trauma.
+If you have joint pain as a result of an injury, it is possible that the discomfort is caused by a healing issue after the trauma.
 You can prevent and treat this sort of joint pain with physical therapy as prescribed by a medical practitioner.

 If you are experiencing joint pain, talk to your doctor to identify the cause and decide whether modifying your diet is a good option for you.